 There are two kinds of database cluster plans you can choose from: single node clusters and high availability clusters.

-Inbound data transfer is included in the price of the cluster.
-Outbound data transfer billing is waived until January 1, 2020, at which time it will be billed at $0.01/GB.
+Inbound and outbound data transfer is included in the price of the cluster.

 MySQL database clusters are in General Availability.
 Our regional availability matrix has more detail about our datacenter regions and product availability.
 Managed databases will not be offered in NYC2, AMS2, or SFO1.